 Prestige car makers are delighted when a high-profile movie director offers to use their vehicle in a new production.
 Such was the case when the James Bond movie, “You Only Live Twice,” starring Sean Connery, was beginning production in 1967.

 Although Agent Bond would not be doing much driving in the film, the Producer, Albert ‘Cubby’ Broccoli, had visited the Tokyo Auto Show in October 1965 and had seen the Toyota 2000GT prototype.
 He thought it would be the ideal car for Connery to drive in the movie.

-The back-up car was used by the company for promotional purposes and displayed in March 1967 at the Geneva Salon.
+The back-up vehicle was used by the company for promotional purposes and displayed in March 1967 at the Geneva Salon.
 The car was then re-painted blue with 007 decals.
-A second repaint followed in grey and the car briefly was used as the Fuji Speedway course car before it turned up in Hawaii in 1977.
-Toyota discovered the car, purchased it, and restored it to its original white color and it now is one of the main attractions at the Toyota factory museum.
+A second repaint followed in grey and the vehicle briefly was used as the Fuji Speedway course car before it turned up in Hawaii in 1977.
+Toyota discovered the vehicle, purchased it, and restored it to its original white color and it now is one of the main attractions at the Toyota factory museum.

 Breaking Land speed and Endurance Records